 Harry Brown (Ph.D., Lehigh University) teaches early American literature, Native American literature, literature of the environment, game studies, and cultural analytics.
 His first book, Injun Joe’s Ghost (2004), examines the figure of the Native American mixed-blood in American writing.
 His second, Videogames and Education (2008) considers the relation between video games and the humanities.
 He has published articles on American literature and culture in The Journal of American and Comparative Culture, Studies in Medievalism, and Paradoxa, as well as original fiction in Blueline and The Mississippi Review.
 His most recent research involves environmental crisis narratives and American gravestone verse.
 His recent courses include "American Literature: Revolution and Renaissance," "Native American Literature," "American Literature and the Environment," and "First Year Seminar: Introduction to Ludology."

 Assistant Professor of Political Science

 Professor Marcoux teaches a wide range of courses in environmental politics, public policy, international political economy, and international organization.
 He has published in several scholarly journals, including the British Journal of Political Science, Conflict Management & Peace Science, Environment & Planning, International Studies Review, Review of Policy Research, The Review of International Organizations, World Development, and is on the editorial board of Global Environmental Politics.
 Currently, he is working on a book manuscript on international financing of environmental public goods.
-When he is not in the classroom or office, Professor Marcoux enjoys letting his Boston Terrier (Walter Whitman) take him out for walks around the Nature Park.

 Richard C. Martoglio, Ph.
 D.